-In spite of this I’m still optimistic about the industries future.
+Despite this, I’m still optimistic about the industry’s future.
 It is still extremely difficult to recruit staff and, because recruitment technology provides access to many more people, the problem is increasing.
 This creates an opportunity, as while there are challenges to hire staff, there are markets for good recruiters.

 Firstly, No Placement No Fee, means that recruiters don’t take responsibility to fill the role and the client has no loyalty to the recruiter.
 If there is one thing that gives the industry a bad name it is No Placement No Fee.

 Secondly, survival will depend on providing a valuable service.
 That means doing something clients can’t do themselves.
 Recruiters must focus on specialist market segments and develop a method of working that gives a clear advantage over the corporate recruiter.

 Greg describes the three things that every recruiter needs to do right now.